DanielHoj/me3cs/README.md

 If the data contain ``NaN`` values, the ``missing_data`` module can be used to either remove the values, or create new values based on a set of algorithms.

+The regression coefficients of the calibrated the model can be found under ``mdl.results.calibrations.reg``.

 ## Installation <a name="Installation"></a>